-- 1-8 a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying small areas of open green space within the village development framework that will be protected against unwanted development. - 1-8b The Tenison Manor housing development includes around 300 houses and incorporates two areas of Public Open Space adjacent to the Crowlands Moat. - 1-8c Crowlands Moat (see Figure 13) is a protected Ancient Monument and has two adjacent areas of Public Open Space which are not part of the Moat site. - 1-8d To ensure protection, these small amenity areas inside the village development framework are explicitly designated Protected Village Amenity Areas^{G66} in this plan.
+- 1-8a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying small areas of open green space within the village development framework that will be protected against unwanted development.
+It designates two additional Protected Village Amenity Areas in addition to those in Cottenham in the adopted Local Plan. - 1-8b The Tenison Manor housing development includes around 300 houses and incorporates two areas of Public Open Space adjacent to the Crowlands Moat.
+The Tenison Manor space includes ditch which is integral to the Sustainable Urban Drainage System (SUDS)^{G73} for the development. - 1-8c Crowlands Moat (see Figure 13) is a protected Scheduled Monument and has two adjacent areas of Public Open Space which are not part of the Moat site. - 1-8d To ensure protection, these small amenity areas inside the village development framework are explicitly designated Protected Village Amenity Areas^{G66} in this plan.